anna-kozh/blog/_posts/2024-05-30-White-label.md

 </p>

 <p>
-Throughout the iterations, design has evolved, component libraries were adopted, and customers brandings were created - but the design files stayed the same.
+Throughout the iterations, design has evolved, component libraries were adopted, and customer brandings were created - but the design files stayed the same.
 </p>

 <p>